lokkotara/custom-modal/README.md

 First, import the component with `import { Modal } from "@lokkotara/custom-modal";`.

-Then, you can use this like this
+Then, you can use it like this :

 ```jsx
 import React,{ useState } from "react";